ANTLab-polimi/Customer-Edge-Switch/README.md

 ## Test authentication and authorization

-First, it is necessary to set the default gateway of free5gc and dst vms to the specific BMV2 interfaces belonging to the private networks.
+First, it is necessary to set the IP addresses and the default gateway of free5gc (hydrogen) and dst (helium) vms to the specific BMV2 interfaces (release vm) belonging to the private networks.

+In the Vagrantfile we have set up two private networks: one for the hydrogen-release and the second for the release-helium.
+In this way, we have client and server in two different network emulating a situation as closer as possible to the reality.

-SSH to the free5gc vm and set default gw:
+Inside the directory Customer-Edge-Switch/vm, we need to connect towards SSH to the free5gc vm, setting the IP address and then setting the default gateway:
 ```
 vagrant ssh hydrogen
+sudo ip addr add 192.168.56.1/30 dev eth1
+sudo ip link set eth1 up
-sudo route add default gw 192.168.56.2
+sudo ip route add default via 192.168.56.2
 ```

 Do the same thing inside dst vm:
 ```
 vagrant ssh helium
+sudo ip addr add 192.168.56.6/30 dev eth1
+sudo ip link set eth1 up
-sudo route add default gw 192.169.56.4
+sudo ip route add default via 192.168.56.5
 ```

 Then the BMV2 switch can be started.